The LCM-BD4.2 is a single dynamic driver quad BA custom monitor design from Hong Kong specialists LEAR. It is priced at HK$7,998.00.

 I must confess I am a bit of a latecomer to the Lear proposition having only met Tatco Ma and reviewed his gear starting the summer of 2015.
 However, I must say I have been impressed by their attempt to always do something a bit different.

-We reviewed their unique Natrosound NS-U1 previously which attempted to produce a more realistic speaker type sound with some interesting result and so again we were asked if we would like to review one of their flagship customs, the BD4.2 we of course said yes.
+We reviewed their unique Natrosound NS-U1 previously which attempted to produce a more realistic speaker-type sound with some interesting results and so again we were asked if we would like to review one of their flagship customs, the BD4.2 we, of course, said yes.

 What is the pitch?

 So why call a custom monitor BD4.2?
 Well, the clue here is that it is directly related to how Lear has configured the drivers in the BD4.2 and that consists of 4 BA drivers and 2 dynamic drivers.